IWSLT/IWSLT.github.io/_pages/2025/call-for-demos.md

 ### How to Submit

-Submit your extended abstract via the softconf submission portal.
+Please submit your extended abstract via our [Submission Portal](https://softconf.com/acl2025/iwslt2025/) {: .notice--info}

-The conference submission portal will be posted in March.
-{: .notice--info}